Maxyandr/bwttesttask/README.md

 1. Open terminal.
 2. Navigate to the directory where your project is located.
 3. You should have installed Docker
-4To build the Docker image for the project, run:
+4. To build the Docker image for the project, run:

 ```bash
   make build